floatinghotpot/coding-to-monetization/README.md

 ### Positioning

-Since it is to talk about earning money, we will not discuss the hard way of outsourcing, in which the business model is to sell limited life time as meney.
+Since it is to talk about earning money, we will not discuss the hard way of outsourcing, in which the business model is to sell limited life time as money.

 Considering factor of limited man power, time and resource, we will not discuss carrier-class, or enterprise-class large-scale systems.
 As they require large investment and long research cycle for complex requirement, which is beyond congrol of individuals and small teams.